Chatham Borough, New Jersey: Early European settlement

+Establishment

 Before long, the village became known as John Day's Bridge because of a bridge he built across the river at the shallow landing.
 By 1750, the village had a blacksmith shop as well as a flour mill, a grist mill, and a lumber mill.

 In 1773, the village was renamed to "Chatham" to honor a member of the British Parliament, William Pitt, the first Earl of Chatham, who was an outspoken advocate of the rights of the colonists in America.

 New Jersey was one of the Thirteen Colonies that revolted against British rule in the American Revolutionary War.
 The New Jersey Constitution of 1776 was passed on July 2, 1776, two days before the Second Continental Congress declared American Independence from Great Britain.
-It was an act of the New Jersey Provincial Congress, which made itself into the state Legislature.
+It was an act of the New Jersey Provincial Congress, which made itself into the state legislature.
 To reassure neutrals, it provided that it would become void if the state of New Jersey reached reconciliation with Great Britain.

 The citizens of Chatham were active participants in the Revolutionary War and nearby Morristown became the military center of the revolution.
 George Washington twice established his winter headquarters in Morristown and revolutionary troops were active regularly in the entire area.
 The Lenape assisted the colonists, supplying the revolutionary army with warriors and scouts in exchange for food supplies and the promise of a role at the head of a future Native American state.
 The Treaty of Easton signed by the Lenape and the British in 1766 had required that the Lenape move to Pennsylvania.
 Wanting to recoup rights lost thereby to the British, the Lenape were the first tribe to enter into a treaty with the emerging government of the United States.
 In 1781, General Rochambeau built a large bakery operation at Chatham as a subterfuge that could be interpreted as his plan to stay in Chatham for an extended amount of time, in order to distract from the fact that his troops were marching south toward Yorktown.